AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-5.md

 <!--- AC-1205-->

-*  {{ site.data.var.ce }} now displays an error message as expected when you try to create an attribute from the product page without completing the Admin field.
+*  Magento Open Source now displays an error message as expected when you try to create an attribute from the product page without completing the Admin field.
 [GitHub-33099](https://github.com/magento/magento2/issues/33099)

 *  Product ratings are now correct on all catalog product lists when the home page contains multiple catalog lists.
 [GitHub-33867](https://github.com/magento/magento2/issues/33867)